StarRocks/starrocks/docs/loading/BrokerLoad.md

 );
 ```

-For detailed syntax and parameter descriptions, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).
+In the preceding example, `StorageCredentialParams` represents a group of authentication parameters which vary depending on the authentication method you choose.
+For more information, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md#hdfs).

 #### Load data from AWS S3